vmwarelab/cci/Admin-Script/README.md

 kubectl -n ccs-config edit supervisor ${YOUR_SV_CLUSTER}
 ```

-Add the labels:
+Add a label representing the supervisor in a key value pair formatn ( for Example environment: prod ):
 ```
   labels:
     environment: ${matching the ${ENVIRONMENT} above}
 ```

-and add this to the spec, matching the ${REGION} above
+Add this to the spec, matching the ${REGION} created above
 ```
   regionNames:
     - ${matching the ${REGION} above}